samuel-ma/samuel-ma/README.md

      - 🔭 I’m currently working on My Portfolio

-     - 🌱 I'm also currently learning Typescript
+     - 🌱 Huge advocate of open source

      - 👯 I’m looking to collaborate on anything Javascript